Corysia/Unity-Oculus-Example/README.md

 Below I have listed each step I've made to create this project.
 This is the recipe I use whenever I start something new.
 I'll continue to update this periodically because I am sure that I will be referring back to this often, myself!

+Too long to read, you say?
+Too much to type?
+Just show you the project and binary?
+You're not going to get very far in GameDev.
+But...you can get the latest build under the [Releases](https://github.com/Corysia/Unity-Oculus-Example/releases) tab.

+Having trouble cloning my project and getting it running?
+Skip to the bottom and I'll tell you the steps.

 ## Project Setup
 Initially, this was intended to be an example for the Oculus Quest, but except for some specific Android options, the instructions are identical for the Rift and Rift S.